coff3e048/vmbuilder-updated/README.md

 This repo is a continuation of francismunch's easy cloud VM script to include modern versions of distributions (while also omitting outdated versions).
 The majority of the script code is his making.

-- A KNOWN ISSUE IS THAT THE GUEST DISK WILL FAIL TO ATTACH AS SCSI0 AND WONT BOOT THE CLOUDINIT DRIVE.
-A WORKAROUND IS TO RE-ADD THE DISK BY 'EDITING' THE UNUSED DISK AND EXPANDING IF NEEDED.

 Proxmox Virtual Machine Builder with Cloud Images

 You can have a virtual machine created and booted with the information you set within two minutes.
 Auto downloads the cloud image if you need it and once all the information is set it auto starts it for you.